opencog/learn/README-Natural.md

 Setting up the AtomSpace
 ------------------------
 This section describes how to set up the AtomSpace to collect statistics.
+Statistics are collected in a database; you have a choice of two: RocksDB and PostgreSQL.
+RocksDB is recommended, because it is 2x or 3x faster when used with the AtomSpace, and seems to use less RAM.

-* **1)** Optional.
-Skip this step if using RocksDB.
-RocksDB is recommended.
-This step is required only if using Postgres.
+The instructions below desribe both databases; skip the parts that don't apply to you.

-         Warning: Postgres is slower.
-Setting it up to work with the AtomSpace is time-consuming, difficult and error-prone.
+These instructions go through a basic "sniff test" to make sure everything works.
+It's a small orientation demo.

-* **1.1)** (Postgres only) Set up and configure Postgres, as described in [`atomspace/opencog/persist/sql/README.md`](https://github.com/opencog/atomspace/tree/master/opencog/persist/README.md)
+* **1)** (Postgres only) Set up and configure Postgres, as described in [`atomspace/opencog/persist/sql/README.md`](https://github.com/opencog/atomspace/tree/master/opencog/persist/README.md)

-* **1.2)** (Postgres only) Create and initialize a database.
+* **2)** (Postgres only) Create and initialize a database.
 Pick any name you want; here it is `learn-pairs`.
-Later on, you will have to place this name into a config file (see below).
+Later on, you will have to place this name into a config file (see further below).
 ```
       createdb learn-pairs
       cat atomspace/opencog/persist/sql/multi-driver/atom.sql | psql learn_pairs